singer-yang/DeepLens/README.md

 ## What is DeepLens

-**Deep learning + lens design**
+DeepLens aims to combines **deep learning** and **optical design** to create:

-1. More powerful **lens design software** with deep learning.
+1. More powerful **optical design algorithms** enhanced by deep learning.
-2. Next-generation **computational cameras** (optical encoding + deep learning decoding).
+2. Next-generation **computational cameras** integrating optical encoding with deep learning decoding.

-**Key features**
+## Key Features

+DeepLens differs from others in the following aspects:

-1. **Open-source** ray tracer with similar accuracy as Zemax.
+1. **Open-source** ray tracer with accuracy aligned with commercial software.
-2. **Optimization** power.
-Automated lens design from scratch!
-3. **Render** camera captured image and start optics-network co-design with 5 lines of code!
+2. **Differentiable** optimization providing outstanding design capabilities.
+3. **Image simulation** for camera sensors and image signal processing (ISP), enabling end-to-end optics-network co-design.

+Additional features available via request or collaboration:

-4. **Memory-efficient** ray-tracing, millions of rays on a desk-machine.
+1. **Memory-efficient** ray-tracing capable of handling millions of rays on a desktop machine, with strategies to scale up further.
+2. **Physical optics** simulation including phase and polarization tracing.
-5. **Neural representation**, represent a camera lens as a network.
+3. **Neural representation** to represent camera lenses as networks.
-6. More features can be obtained via request or collaboration:
-   1. Hybrid ray-tracing-wave-propagation imaging model.
-   2. Non-sequential ray-tracing.
-   3. Polarization ray-tracing.
-   4. Multi-GPU parallelization for billion-level ray-tracing.
-   5. Illumination and display system optimization.
+4. **Complex optical systems** including non-sequential and non-coaxial optical models.
+5. **Large-scale** optimization with multi-GPU parallelization.

 ## Applications